 We would say the easiest way to understand the new normal is doing business during a pandemic.
 There are three trends that retailers should take into consideration when doing business in this new situation:

 - The economic conditions would be negatively affected, including the decrease in disposable income and an increase in the unemployment rate.
 In the U.S, consumer spending dropped 7.5% in March 2020.
 Meanwhile, in Europe, it is forecasted that 12 million full-time jobs will be reduced due to COVID-19.

 - Health and safety now act as the top priority when consumers choose which store to shop.
 Retail stores where the cleaning and disinfecting protocols are taken seriously will leave a good impression as it shows the retailers care about the shoppers’ health and well-being.

 - Even though the physical store still opens, a significant amount of customers will move to online shopping due to social distancing.
 Therefore, sellers should focus more on their online presence to attract their target market.

 How Retailers Can Meet Customer Expectations In The New Normal?

 Focus On Digital: Online and Social Media Store

-Retailers can expect foot traffic diminishing in physical stores and boosting investments in the online segment instead.
+Retailers can expect foot traffic to diminish in physical stores and boost investments in the online segment instead.
 This trend requires them to reallocate funds for offline media to digital channels.
 With more focus on online channels, sellers are adapting their strategies for the shifts in consumer behavior in the new normal.

 These adaptations include but are not limited to paying closer attention to paid search (for example, looking at not just keyword performance but also consumer intent) and improving the ‘shoppability’ of social channels (add products and clickable content on Instagram).